The D-topology for diffeological spaces: Background on diffeological spaces

 \begin{proposition}[\cite{I1}] Given a set $X$, let $\mathcal{D}$ be the set of all diffeologies on $X$ ordered by inclusion.
 Then $\mathcal{D}$ is a complete lattice. \end{proposition}

-\begin{proof} This follows from the fact that $\mathcal{D}$ is closed under arbitrary (small) intersection.
-The largest element in $\mathcal{D}$ is called the \dfn{indiscrete diffeology} on $X$, which consists of all set maps $U \ra X$, and the smallest element in $\mathcal{D}$ is called the \dfn{discrete diffeology} on $X$, which consists of all locally constant maps $U \ra X$.
+This follows from the fact that $\mathcal{D}$ is closed under arbitrary intersections.
+The largest element in $\mathcal{D}$ is called the \dfn{indiscrete diffeology} on $X$, for which every function $U \ra X$ is a plot, and the smallest element in $\mathcal{D}$ is called the \dfn{discrete diffeology} on $X$, for which the plots $U \to X$ are the locally constant maps.